CALL FOR FREE CONSULTATION

 Processing

-Using bilateral stimulation (eye movements, taps, or tones) you will process the memory, while your therapist guides you to simply observe what comes up without judgement.
-As your body shows signs of releasing trauma, the emotional charge of the memory will slowly diminish as new connections are formed.
+By using bilateral stimulation (eye movements, taps or tones) you will re-process the memory, while your therapist guides you to observe and simply notice what comes up without entering judgement.

 Phase 7 :